Is competition in sports healthy for kids?

 Many parents have asked me if I think competition is healthy for kids.
 This topic always stirs controversy among parents, educators, coaches, psychologists, and sociologists.
 Is it healthy?
 Is it “toxic”?
 Does it diminish self-confidence and destroy lives?
 Or does it develop an appreciation for the fact that “life is hard”?

-I have coached hundreds of children aged five to ten in soccer over the past 20 years, and I have also been extensively involved in creating and managing leagues and competition formats to support optimal early player development.
+With my job and knowledge of sports medicine, I have helped and coached hundreds of children aged five to ten in soccer over the past 20 years. and I have also been extensively involved in creating and managing leagues and competition formats to support optimal early player development.
 Here’s what I have witnessed:

 Related read: Are youth sports too serious?